Events Held - 2022

 8th May 2013 - Wed - A full day visit Thames Cruise & Saville Gardens Windsor includes Lunch & Tea.
 A very enjoyable day from several reports, (No spare seats!)
 Our thanks go to Vin for organising the event.

 16th April 2013 - 12.00 for 12.30 Luncheon, This was the first full meeting at our new venue the Walker Cricket Ground, Waterfall Road, Southgate.
-A very enjoyable lunch with the bar and restuarant overlooking the cricket pitch with the "village" church in the back ground If was followed by a team of 5 bellringers from Cheshunt who gave a mixed selection of tunes and some of us joined in with the chorus.
+Lunch was followed by a team of 5 bellringers from Cheshunt who gave a mixed selection of tunes and some of us joined in with the chorus.
 The recital finished with some of our members being instructed how to play the bells and then giving the rendering of a well known tune.

 April 2013 - 17 people visited the Royal Chelsea Hospital by minibus.
 On arrival we were met by our Chelsea Pensioner guide who was one of the residents and took us on a very interesting tour of the historical part of the Barracks.
 The gounds cover an area of 56 acres and is large enough to host the annual Chelsea Flower Show.
 The tour included the magnificent chapel, the dining room with its ornate candelabra, residents bar, museum with a very large collection of medals donated by former inmates, a reasonably priced cafe and souvenier shop.
 The barracks is currently being moderised to give more space for the residents and en-suite facilities.
 It now caters for female ex-soldiers.